Methodology

 GBPs are childcare providers registered with Ofsted and operating in non-domestic premises.[1]
 The survey collected further details about the ownership and type of childcare offered.

-A request was made to Ofsted to provide information for all records in the “childcare on non-domestic premises” category (excluding those classified as inactive and those appearing on the Voluntary Childcare Register (VCR) only) from their July 2022 snapshot database.
-The sample was based on records from July 2022 to be consistent with the timing of sampling for previous years’ surveys.
+A request was made to Ofsted to provide information for all records in the “childcare on non-domestic premises” category who appeared on the EYR from their July 2023 snapshot database.
+The sample was based on records from July 2023 to be consistent with the timing of sampling for previous years’ surveys.
 The data was provided in two stages, with stage 1 providing the variables necessary for drawing the sample and stage 2 containing provider contact details (address, telephone numbers and e-mail address).
-At stage 1, 24,404 records were provided.
+At stage 1, 22,975 records were provided.

-The remaining 23,371 records were used to draw a sample for the main survey.
+The remaining 21,895 records were used to draw a sample for the main SCEYP.
 As in previous years, a stratified random sampling approach was used.
 Records were selected in proportion to the regional distribution of records and stratified by local authority (LA), register type, ownership status, deprivation band based on the Income Deprivation Affecting Children Index (IDACI), and postcode.
-As in previous years, it was decided to oversample the North East to achieve sufficient responses for this region to be analysed alongside others.
-A total of 15,120 records were selected for the main survey, (based on the previous year’s response rate and a target of 6,200 responses).
+As in previous years, GBPs in the North East were oversampled to achieve sufficient responses for this region to be analysed in conjunction with others.
+A total of 20,059 records were selected for the main SCEYP, based on the previous year’s response rate, and a target of 6,200 responses.

-The selected sample was then allocated systematically (using the same stratification variables) to one of three questionnaire variants (16/42/42% split[5]) and, within each variant, to a specific day of the week about which to answer certain questions.
-This was done in order to allow analysis of trends in attendance and capacity that vary by weekday.
-All GBPs that remained in the sample frame following sampling to the main survey were treated as eligible for the short survey (8,251).
+The selected sample was then allocated systematically (using the same stratification variables) to one of three questionnaire variants (16/42/42% split[2]) and, within each variant, to a specific day of the week about which to answer certain questions.
+This was done to get precise answers that also allowed for analysis of trends in attendance and capacity that vary by weekday.

 Table 2.1 Number of group-based providers issued to each survey element